stefanmarks/stefanmarks.github.io/_pages/projects.md

 layout: page
 title: Projects
 permalink: /projects/
-description: A collection of my projects.
+description: A collection of projects that I have been working on during my career.
 nav: true
 nav_order: 3
 display_categories: [AR, Teaching]